Get Rid of Acute Lower Back Pain Now

 3. Adopt an exercise routine

-rest can help get rid of lower back pain when it’s too strong,
+While rest can help get rid of lower back pain when it’s too strong, practicing physical exercises daily and stretching can be helpful in reducing its recurrence.

 Furthermore, it’s true that rest helps stressed muscles relax.
 However, it’s necessary to do simple movements to reduce stiffness in muscles and increase their strength.